basp-group/AIRI/README.md

 ### Updating submodules (optional)

-To update the submodules from your local `$AIRI` repository, run the follwing commands:
+To update the submodules from your local `$AIRI` repository, run the following commands:

 ```bash
 git pull